 Our commitment to conduct all of our activities with integrity and in an ethical manner

 Sue Ryder raises money to fund its services from various sources including its charity shops.
-Our shops sell donated stock as well as New Goods, which are sourced by our trading subsidiary Sue Ryder Direct Ltd.
+Our shops sell donated stock as well as New Goods which are sourced by our trading subsidiary, Sue Ryder Direct Ltd.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or any part of our business.
 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to conduct all of our activities with integrity and in an ethical manner.

-We have identified that the purchasing of New Goods for sale in our charity shops, which are sourced from countries that are identified as using child labour and forced labour in their manufacturing industries, are areas of particular concern, as well as the use of agencies for our healthcare services.
+We have identified that the purchasing of New Goods for sale in our charity shops, which are sourced from countries which are identified as using child labour and forced labour in their manufacturing industries, are areas of particular concern, as well as the use of agencies for our healthcare services.

 - The Anti-Slavery Policy has been added to their quality control check list, and they will report on it;

-- They will ensure that an annual third-party social responsibility audit will be carried out, the results of which will be provided to us.
+- They will ensure that an annual third party social responsibility audit will be carried out, the results of which will be provided to us.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act and constitutes our Slavery and Human Trafficking Statement for the financial year ending 31st March 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act and constitutes our Slavery and Human Trafficking Statement for the financial year ending 31st March 2017.